jmurowaniecki/REPOLOGS_GithubExtension/README.md

 - **Deep mode** — increases per-file line budget from 150 → 350 lines for larger codebases
 - **Multiple Gemini models** — Gemini 2.5 Flash (default), 2.5 Flash Lite, or 2.5 Pro
 - **Free tier** — one free analysis using the system key; unlimited with your own Gemini API key
-- **Result caching** — analyses are cached by commit SHA for instant re-viewing
+- **Result caching** — analyses are cached by commit SHA for instant re-viewing; individual file contents are also cached locally so repeat analyses skip redundant network requests
 - **Dark / light theme** — follows the OS preference

 ---